adrianjhpc/cirrus-website/status/index.md

 ### Upcoming Maintenance Sessions

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
-An user mailing will be sent if any work is going to take place which may impact users.
+A user mailing will be sent if any work is going to take place which may impact users.